 Silently taking the lead in the electric scooter market, the Vespa Elettrica is officially here... here are my thoughts.

-Euro 5 is on the horizon and the war on emissions doesn't stop there with European governments (including our own) voting to phase out sales of petrol and diesel vehicles all together over the next 20 years.
+Euro 5 is on the horizon and the war on emissions doesn't stop there with European governments (including our own) voting to phase out sales of petrol and diesel vehicles altogether over the next 20 years.

-20 years might seem a long way away but the first electric powered alternatives are already arriving on the market and in this blog we're going to look at the scooter of the future - the Vespa Elettrica.
-As electric scooters are still a relatively new concept, you may be unsure on some of the finer details that would allow you to ride this scooter or one similar, be sure to check out our guide on licence requirements to find out all you need to know.
+20 years might seem a long way away but the first electric-powered alternatives are already arriving on the market and in this blog, we're going to look at the scooter of the future - the Vespa Elettrica.
+As electric scooters are still a relatively new concept, you may be unsure about some of the finer details that would allow you to ride this scooter or one similar, be sure to check out our guide on licence requirements to find out all you need to know.